duskyshelf/clothingv2/README.md

 #### Improvements

-I would liked to have taken more time to move a the basket methods out of the controller into a separate service.
-This would have been my next priority as this seems like a good opportunity to move the bulk of the remaining logic out of the controller.

 My styling is relatively simple, and whilst functional could be improved.

 Adding a notification when a product is out of stock would have improved the UX.